Live Webinar for Therapists. Complete both sessions for 10 Contact Hours (1.0 CEUs)

 This course is designed for the physical therapist, physical therapy assistants, occupational therapists and occupational therapist assistants.
 This course is attractive to clinicians who seek a better understanding of the NDT Practice Model and the use of handling and facilitation to enhance function.
 Course content will focus on concepts of theory, assessment, and treatment of the child with cerebral palsy and disorders of the neuromotor system.

-Portions of this course will include participant movement on the floor.
+Portions of the live seminar will include participant movement on the floor.
+Please consider computer and space set up to support learning.
 A jointed rag doll is required for portions of the course to enable practice of handling strategies.

 Colleen Carey is the owner and director of the Children's Therapy Center, a pediatric outpatient center located in Fort Washington, PA.
 A dynamic speaker, she teaches frequently in seminars to professionals on the topics of early intervention, therapeutic handling, orthotics, and functional goal outcomes.
 Colleen has extensive experience with a variety of developmental disorders and coordination disorders including cerebral palsy and autism.
 She has broad experience in indications for physical therapy within the educational environment and the role of adaptive physical education.
 Colleen actively mentors other therapists to share her knowledge and insights and has been a clinical instructor for 25 years.
 Colleen is an accomplished Coordinator Instructor with NDTA.
 She studied at Quinnipiac College, New York University, and Temple University with a focus on developmental disabilities.
 She is enthusiastically pursuing ongoing professional training to improve the care of her clients.
 She received her Basic NDT (Neuro-Developmental Treatment) certification in 1987 and her Baby NDT certification in 1995.
 Colleen has worked in community early intervention programs, preschool settings, educational settings, rehabilitation hospitals, and outpatient centers.
 She supports families across cultural and ethnic barrier and passionately advocates for children and families.
 She remains focused on functional outcomes in all environments.